rcos/CSCI-4470-OpenSource/Modules/03.DocumentationAndCommunity/Lab-DocumentationAndCommunity.md

     gource -1280x720 -o gource.ppm --auto-skip-seconds 1 --max-files 0 --time-scale 3 --camera-mode track --file-idle-time 0 --bloom-multiplier 1.5  -e 0.5 --title "<Project Title>"
     ```

-  - (Optional) If you would like, upload your video to Youtube and add a link in `Lab3.md`.
+  - (Optional) If you would like, upload your video to Youtube and add a link in your `lab report`.

       > Example youtube videos - [Observatory   (old)](https://www.youtube.com/watch?v=SKArMLw1QY0)  and [CSCI 2961-01 Intro to Open Source](https://youtu.be/-R3-t0oLcpk )